-Kristin Burr will produce the film, alongside Marc Platt and Andrew Gunn.
+The film is produced by Kristen Burr alongside Marc Platt and Andrew Gunn.

 Who wrote the script for Cruella?

 Aline Brosh McKenna (The Devil Wears Prada), wrote early drafts of the script, before Kelly Marcel (Fifty Shades of Grey) took over as screenwriter.
-She’s since made way for Jez Butterworth (Ford v Ferrari), Dana Fox (How to Be Single) and Steve Zissis (Togetherness), with Tony McNamara (The Favourite) the latest to work on the screenplay.
+She's then made way for Jez Butterworth (Ford v Ferrari), Dana Fox (How to Be Single) and Steve Zissis (Togetherness), while Tony McNamara (The Favourite) was the last to work on the screenplay.

 How many 101 Dalmatian movies are there?